sochix/TLSharp/README.md

 It's a perfect fit for any developer who would like to send data directly to Telegram users.

-:star::star::star: If you :heart: library, please star it! :star::star::star:
+:star: If you :heart: library, please star it! :star:

 :exclamation: **Please, don't use it for SPAM!**

-#Table of contents
+#Table of contents?

 - [How do I add this to my project?](#how-do-i-add-this-to-my-project)
 - [Dependencies](#dependencies)